sudo-style/Deep-Learning-YOLOv8/README.md

-Make sure to unzip all of the files, before running the code.
+Make sure to unzip all of the files before running the code.

-The demo is Live_Demo.ipynb.
+The demo file is titled Live_Demo.ipynb.

-To train use YOLO.ipynb
+To train the model, use the file titled YOLO.ipynb